 WPR vs. RFID co-existence scenarios

-JBF: OFCOM will advise on whether it is proportionate to include WPR in the study.

 It was assumed that WPRs might be operated in populated areas, e.g. suburban zones, where also typically various industrial and warehousing operations may take place.
 Hence it would be logical to assume that WPR installation may be surrounded by, e.g. warehouses using RFIDs, i.e. corresponding to the “same operational area” scenario used for TRR vs. RFID co-existence analysis.